littlemissbot/dashboard-react/README.md

 ## Objective

-Develop a dashboard application that allows users to create and manage multiple landing pages.
-The application should utilize client-side routing to navigate between different sections.
+Develop a dashboard application that allows users to create and manage multiple dashboard pages.
+The application should utilize client-side routing to navigate between different dashboards.

-### Pending items
+### Demo

-- Edit widget content from one dashboard
-- Delete a widget from one dashboard
+The application was deployed using Vercel in just 30 seconds.
+[Click here to view live demo](https://dashboard-react-nine-rho.vercel.app/)

 ### Features

 1. **Dashboard Home**

-   - Display a list of existing landing pages with options to "Edit", "View", and "Delete".
+   - Display a default dashboard page with options to "Add", "Edit", "Switch", and "Delete" dashboard.

-2. **Landing Page Creation**
+2. **Creation**

-   - Implement a form to create a new landing page with a title, description, and a set of predefined components (Header, Footer, Text Block, Image).
+   - Implement a form to create a new dashboard page with a title, description, and a set of predefined widgets (Statistics, Charts, Tables, etc).

-3. **Landing Page Editor**
+3. **Editor**

    - Use a separate route to edit each landing page.
-   - Allow users to add, remove, and modify components on the landing page.
+   - Allow users to add, remove, and modify widgets on the dashboard page.

-4. **Preview and Publish**

-   - Add a "Preview" button in the editor to see the landing page's appearance.
-   - Include a "Publish" option that changes the status of the landing page to "Live".

-5. **View Landing Page**
+4. **View Dashboard Page**

-   - Implement client-side routes to display the live landing pages.
+   - Implement client-side routes to display the live dashboard pages.

-6. **Authentication**
+5. **Authentication**

    - Implement a simple login page.
    - Protect the dashboard route, making it accessible only to authenticated users.

-7. **Bonus: Analytics**
-   - Add a section in the dashboard to show basic analytics like views and click-through rates for each landing page.

 ---

-## Getting Started with Create React App
+## Project Framework

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and designed using [Ant Design](https://ant.design/) framework with [ChartJs](https://www.chartjs.org/) components for data visualisation.

 ### Available Scripts